-The Dell EMC Validated System for Virtualization is the industry's most flexible converged system to date, with choice in building blocks of compute, storage and networking tested and validated to integrate and operate together in support of a virtualized environment.
-The system incorporates a wide range of form factors, technology choices and deployment options, right-sized to fit each customer's needs.
-A fully-validated system can be configured, quoted and ordered in minutes, while automated lifecycle management tools allow customers to easily deploy, scale, and update the system.
+The Dell EMC Validated System for Virtualization is the industry's most flexible converged system to date.
+The system enables network architects to choose which compute, storage and networking building blocks to test for integration and interoperability in support of virtualized environments.

+The system incorporates a wide range of form factors, technology choices and deployment options, rightsized to fit each customer's needs.
+A fully-validated system can be configured, quoted and ordered in minutes.
+Automated lifecycle management tools allow customers to easily deploy, scale and update the system.